Installing PyChaste

 Docker Image

-The docker image comes with PyChaste and Jupyter pre-installed.
-If you do not already have docker installed, please follow the instructions to get docker.
+The Chaste Docker image comes with PyChaste and Jupyter pre-installed.
+If you do not already have Docker installed, please follow the instructions in the Docker documentation.

-With docker installed, you can pull the image and launch a PyChaste container with the following command:
+With Docker installed, you can pull the Chaste Docker image and launch a PyChaste container:

-You can open a Jupyter notebook from the container by launching a web
+You can open a Jupyter notebook by launching a web browser to http://localhost:8888

 .